 Three different veterinarians had tried to reach a diagnosis with conventional methods but were all unable to conclude what was wrong.

-A 4-year-old trotter.
-Diagnosis: injured suspensory ligament (50%) in the right hind leg.
 Diagnostic thermal imaging is used to monitor treatment impact and the healing process.

 Thermidas VET